 There is currently no trading market for Concentrix common stock, although we expect that a limited market, commonly known as a "whenissued" trading market, will develop on or shortly before the record date for the distribution.
 We expect "regular-way" trading of Concentrix common stock to begin on the first trading day following the distribution.
-Concentrix intends to apply to have its common stock authorized for listing on the $[\bullet]$ under the symbol " $[\bullet]$."
+Concentrix has applied to have its common stock authorized for listing on the Nasdaq Global Select Market under the symbol "CNXC."
 Following the distribution, SYNNEX will continue to trade on the New York Stock Exchange under the symbol "SNX."

-In reviewing this information statement, you should carefully consider the information under the caption entitled "Risk Factors" beginning on page 17 of this information statement.
+In reviewing this information statement, you should carefully consider the information under the caption entitled "Risk Factors" beginning on page 18 of this information statement.